CarlSargunar/Umbraco-Docker-Workshop/Workshop.md

 ![2_run_site](media/2_run_site.png)

 If you browse the site at https://localhost:11608 (or whatever port your computer reports) you should be able to see the site running.

-# 2. Create the Database Container

-## 2.2 Build the database image and run the database container

-Before you run the database container, make sure the rest of the files have the the right file endings.
-These files all need to have the Linux line ending (\n) and not the Windows line ending (\r\n).

-*Note : If you are running a local SQL Server on your machine, you will need to stop that server before you can run the database container, or the container will not be able to start. *

-Once this is done, build the database image.

-    docker build --tag=umbdata .\UmbData

-On Mac

-    docker build --tag=umbdata ./UmbData

-And run it

-    docker run --name umbdata -p 1433:1433 --volume sqlserver:/var/opt/sqlserver -d umbdata

-This should give you a container ID.
-You can check which containers are running by running the following command.

-    docker ps

 ## 3 Running the Umbraco Site in a container